 Regardless of which insurance you take up, your car model will probably impact the cost of your premium.
 Insurers also take factors such as the car’s safety rating into account, along with a range of other factors.

 There are ways you can cut back on your car insurance costs, such as taking advantage of potential discounts and tailoring cover to your circumstances.
-Check with your insurer on options available to you and consider reviewing your policy yearly to see if savings can be made.
+Check with your insurer on options available and consider reviewing your policy yearly to see if savings can be made.
 And be sure to shop around – you could be getting a better deal elsewhere.

 3. Servicing and Repairs